camsanu/wro-2025/README.md

 * `video` contains the video.md file with the link to a video where driving demonstration exists.
 * `schemes` contains a schematic diagram in form of JPEG of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
 * `src` contains code of control software for all components which were programmed to participate in the competition.
-* `models` is for the files for models used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
+* `models` is for the files for models used by 3D printers to produce the vehicle elements.

 ## Introduction